-Individuals 5 years of age and older may receive another booster dose if it has been six months (168 days) since the previous COVID-19 vaccination (e.g., monovalent or bivalent booster dose) or confirmed SARS-CoV-2 infection.
+Individuals 5 years of age and older may receive a bivalent mRNA COVID-19 vaccine for their booster doses if it has been six months (168 days) since the previous COVID-19 vaccination (e.g., primary series or bivalent booster dose) or confirmed SARS-CoV-2 infection.

-There is no current recommendation for individuals to receive ongoing vaccine booster doses every few months.
-Individuals may receive repeated booster doses however the dosing interval between a booster dose and previous COVID-19 vaccine or confirmed infection is six months.
 Vaccine administrators may use their discretion to provide a booster dose prior to the 6-month interval, primarily for operational reasons (e.g., an individual cannot come back) and using a short grace period (e.g., a few days) or based on the dosing interval noted in the specific vaccine's product monograph.
 The closer the timing is to the six month booster vaccine dosing interval, the stronger and more durable the antibody response.